thephez/docs-core/docs/resources/glossary.md

 ## User Activated Soft Fork

-A Soft Fork activated by flag day or node enforcement instead of miner signalling.
+A Soft Fork activated by flag day or node enforcement instead of miner signaling.

 ## Wallet